twadada/multilingual-nlm/README.md

 # Usage

 ## Preprocess
 **First, you can run preprocess.py to preprocess data before training**.
-For instance, you can preprocess train files `'train.fr', 'train.de' and 'train.en'` as follows:
+For instance, you can preprocess train files `'train.fr', 'train.de' and 'train.en'` as follows (You can increase or decrease the number of languages (train files)).

 ```
 python -train train.fr train.de train.en -V_min_freq 5 5 3  -save_name frdeen
 ```

 **It builds vocabularies that include words used at least 5, 5, and 3 times in 'train.fr', 'train.de', and 'train.en', respectively**.
-This code generates in the 'data' directory `'frdeen_inputs.txt', 'frdeen.data' and 'frdeen.vocab'`, which are used for training models.
-Instead of the 'V_min_freq' option, you may set vocabulary sizes (-V) or feed vocabulary files (-V_files) for each language.
-You can also increase or decrease the number of languages (train files).
+It is highly recommended to **tokenize and lowercase your train corpora** before running this code.
+This code generates in the 'data' directory `'frdeen_inputs.txt', 'frdeen.data' and 'frdeen.vocab'`, and these files are used for training models.
+Instead of the 'V_min_freq' option, you may set vocabulary sizes (-V) or feed vocabulary files (-V_files) for each language, especially when vocabulary sizes are very large (we recommend that you keep the vocabulary sizes at most 70000 for each language.
+Alternatively, you may segment corpora into subwords using subword methods such as Byte-Pair-Encoding (BPE) [2], although our model is not tested on this condition.

 ## Train
 **After preprocessing, you can run train.py to obtain multilingual embeddings**.
 Use the name of the data saved in preprocessing (frdeen) for the '-data' argument.
 In our paper, we used the following options for the low-resource conditions (50k sentences for each language).